-- Allot additional time for training, because the precautions described here will slow the pace of the class.
+- Additional time may need to be allowed for training, because infection control precautions may slow the pace of the class.
 Make sure trainers are not asked to rush through the class.

 - No one, including the trainer, should participate in an in-person training if they have any symptoms of COVID-19 or have reason to believe they may have been exposed to COVID-19 within the last 14 days.
 Consider an assessment or affirmation by each participant, prior to any interaction with others, at the beginning of each training day.
 A participant who shows symptoms of COVID-19 or other communicable disease during the class should be asked to leave immediately.